Gas and electricity meters track how much energy you use. Here’s how to read your meter and keep on top of your energy bills.

 Smart meter readings are sent automatically to your supplier so you should only be charged for the energy you use and don’t need to worry about providing your own readings.

-If you’d like to know more about smart meters and how they will benefit you, visit our helpful guide What your smart meter upgrade means for you to find out more.
+Visit our guide What your smart meter upgrade means for you to find out more.

 It’s likely that your bill is using estimated figures, instead of your actual meter readings.